- What is the program cost?

-Yes, commuter students can dine on campus at our dinning center.
+Yes, students can dine on campus at our dining center.
 Meals range from $10 to $20 and students are expected to pay per meal upon entrance.
-We also have many restaurant on and around campus.
+There are also many affordable dining options around campus.

 Do I need to add money to my student Flex/Dining Dollars account?

 No. Students should not add money to Flex or Dining accounts.
-All Residential students receive a meal plan for the duration of the program.
-Commuter students are better served by using cash or card.
 Please note that money added to Flex and Dining accounts cannot be refunded.

 Can I be a commuter student if I don't live in New York City?

 Yes.
 All admitted students must provide documentation as part of the enrollment process that they will live at a residence that includes direct adult supervision in the form of family members or family friends who will live in the same residence.
 Students must attest that they will not take unsupervised housing in the form of hotel rooms, Airbnb rentals, hostels or other such accommodation.
 The required information will be requested via email in the weeks before the student's arrival.

 What are you looking for in an applicant?

 The admissions committee looks for academically exceptional students who are interested in attending the program because they have a passion for learning and wish to enrich their knowledge of the particular field for which they are applying.

 Admission to the program is competitive, but there are no minimum achievement requirements (such as a particular GPA) for admission.
 Application materials should establish that the student has the necessary academic background and level of ability, motivation, and maturity necessary for the curricular option for which he or she is applying.
 Students must provide sufficient evidence to satisfy prerequisites that may be listed in the program description.

 May I still be in the program if I am already a senior in high school?